You don’t have to have a cape, or do all . . . the . . . things . . . to be a Super Teacher!

 - Although I live in Michigan, I’ll always be a Coloradan at heart.
 The Boulder effect is real!
 However, Michigan is beautiful and despite the grossly inadequate internet access, living in the Michigan farmland has its benefits.
 I post pretty Michigan pics on IG to remind me that I should be a little more grateful about my beautiful lakeside surroundings instead of chomping at the bit to get back to the Flatirons.

 - I am a Halloween fiend!
 Planning grade level Halloween costumes consumes my back to school thoughts.

 - If you ever want to reminisce about Anne of Green Gables (Jonathan Crombie style), I’m your gal!
 I don’t want sunbursts, or marble halls, I just . . . want . . . you! (insert swoon)

 Thanks for reading Super Teacher.
 I’m so glad you’re here!

 Want to be the first to know about new blog posts, freebies, and updates?

-Make sure you sign up for the Super Teacher email list!
-Emails are sent out every Friday with first dibs on exclusive freebies, practical classroom ideas, and updates.
+Emails are sent out to Super Teacher subscribers every Friday with first dibs on exclusive freebies, practical classroom ideas, tips, tricks, and updates.